TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Sets the global operation error with the given name and message.
+Sets the error with the given name and message.

-It takes a reference of both name and message.
+It takes a reference from both `name` and `msg`.

 ---